End-to-End Quantum Algorithms for the Jones Polynomial: Non-Fibonacci error detection and the conjugate trick

-where each of $R_1, \dots, R_4$ correspond to a different choice of signs.
+where each $R_i$ correspond to a different choice of signs.
 To disambiguate, we proceed as follows.
-We can eliminate two of these options by additionally calculating
+We can eliminate two of the four options by additionally calculating

 and discarding the antipodal pair of $R_{1\cdots 4}$ that is furthest from $R'_{1,2}$.
 The reason for not using $R'_{1, 2}$ initially is that it is not obvious that the variance of $R'_i$ is the same as for $R_i$.
-The remaining values of $R_i$ are antipodal, and by picking the one that is closest to $\e^{\im\theta}R$, then this will have the correct choice of signs whenever $|\theta| < \frac{\pi}{2}$.
+The remaining values of $R_i$ are positioned at antipodal points.
+By selecting the value nearest to $\e^{\im\theta}R$, we ensure the signs are chosen correctly, provided that $|\theta| < \frac{\pi}{2}$.

 Applying the conjugate trick relies on the assumption that the overall phase error $\e^{\im\theta}$ is the same for every measurement shot, for both $B$ and $B^*$.
-This may not be the case in practice - for example, if each gate accumulated phase error at a fixed rate, then even slight changes to this rate (for instance due to hardware calibration) could cause large changes in the overall phase error $\theta$.
-In the worst case, suppose that the phase error of each shot is uniformly random, then we have
+This may not be the case in practice -- for example, if each gate accumulated phase error at a fixed rate, then even slight changes to this rate (for instance due to hardware calibration) could cause large changes in the overall phase error $\theta$.
+Suppose that the phase error is consistent across shots, but for $B^*$ it is instead given by $\e^{\im\theta'}$ with $\theta' \neq \theta$.
+Then we can see that the value recovered by the conjugate trick is given by:

-so the conjugate trick can't recover any information.
-Instead, we will work with the case where the change in phase error is roughly zero within a single measurement shot, but may be arbitrarily different between measurement shots.